miker704/deploying_to_render/README.md

 ***

 1).
-If you attempted to deploy to render.com using the App Academy open instructions, proceed to redact all new changes made for render deployment.
+If you attempted to deploy to render.com using the App Academy Open instructions, proceed to redact all new changes made for render deployment.

 2). run bundle install and npm install to ensure your packages are up to date.
-  - If you recently upgraded your rails and ruby versions of your project rails 6.X.X or 7.X.X and your project uses active storage run
+  - If you recently upgraded your rails and ruby versions of your project rails 6.X.X or 7.X.X and your project uses active storage run (this step maybe done already if you have been working on your project since upgrading)

 ```bat
 rails active_storage:update